Alipsa/jfinancials/readme.md

 | 18     | 849.22       | 2.47        | 846.75       | 30.00      | 0.00            | 879.22    |

 ### Total Payment amount
-`LoanCalculator.totalPaymentAmount(loanAmount, interestRate, tenureMonths, amortizationFreeMonths, invoiceFee)`
+`Financials.totalPaymentAmount(loanAmount, interestRate, tenureMonths, amortizationFreeMonths, invoiceFee)`

 Total Payment amount is the sum of all payments.
 #### Parameters